maticardenas/sendcloud-test-automation/README.md

 Making use of `mochawesome` reports, after NON-INTERACTIVE execution a group of them are generated for all the tests at `/report/crispy-sendcloud-report` directory

+NOTE: Refer to SendcloudTestAutomation.pdf file in root's repository folder for more details.

 ### VISUAL VALIDATION TESTS

 A test case (`crispy-visual-valid.spec.js`) for aspect validation of the application has been also implemented making usage of `applitools / eyes-cypress`